-The underwriters had reportedly already out on the hull and cargo, and the merchants had accepted the award, and relinquished any further claim over the vessel.
-So, who then owned the returned ship, the ‘Ouzel Galley’ and her new and supposedly more valuable inward cargo?
+The underwriters had reportedly already paid out on the hull and cargo, and the merchants had accepted the award, relinquishing any further claim over the vessel.
+So, who then owned the returned ship, the ‘Ouzel Galley’, and her new and supposedly more valuable inward cargo?

-The captain and crew might theoretically have had a strong case for part ownership of a large part of her cargo, which they secured with their own time and expertise, albeit with another’s ship?
+The captain and crew might theoretically have had a strong case for part ownership of a large part of her cargo, which they secured with their own time and expertise, albeit with someone else’s vessel?

 Again, under the auspices of the earlier committee, a settlement was supposedly reached in 1705.
 Who got what, and what the underwriters did with the ship, was not revealed in any subsequent ‘story’?

-No supporting record of this second adjudication has ever been found.
+No supporting documents of this second adjudication have ever been found.

 The Galley’s Antiquities.

-Apart from the painting, some other impressive items of the Society remains; bosun’s whistle, medals, crystal glass etc. The ships that are shown on the medals are confusingly different, and were probably not meant to be an accurate image of the legendary ship.
-The medals and crystal goblet are dated 1850’s, and even the painting, which was out of the Society’s possession until 1870, are of little help in verifying the Society’s earliest date.
+Apart from the painting, some other impressive items of the Society remain; bosun’s whistle, medals, crystal glass etc. The ships that are shown on the medals are confusingly different, and were probably not meant to be an accurate image of the legendary ship.
+The medals and crystal goblet are dated 1850’s, and even the painting, which was out of the Society’s possession until 1870, are of little help in verifying the Society’s earliest date of establishment.
 The beautiful whistle is dated c.1770.
 And of course, not to forget the Society’s most valuable asset; its fascinating archives in the Royal Irish Academy.

-What valuable cargo was aboard the Ouzel when she returned, what its value was, and what became of the ship and its crew have all remained a mystery.
+What valuable cargo was aboard the Ouzel when she returned, what its value was, and what became of the ship and its crew, are details which remained a mystery.